ronakrm/ronakrm.github.io/_drafts/ioi-tails.md

 ---
 layout: post
 title: "GPT-2 Sometimes Fails at IOI"
-excerpt: "For certain people, GPT-2 does not perform IOI."
+excerpt: "For Alice, GPT-2 does not do IOI."
 tags: interpretability safety viz math
 date: 2024-08-07
 katex: True